-Foreign currency balance sheet items are hedged if the sum of currency exceeds EUR 500,000.
-Instruments used in hedging include forward contracts, currency options, NDF contracts, and their combinations.
-The protection level of currency positions should be between 30–70 percent, considering the current economic trends and the predicted currency prospects as well as the functionality of each currency's hedge market.
+Foreign currency transaction risk position can be hedged if the counter value of currency exceeds EUR 500,000.
+Positions greater than EUR 2 million are hedged 50–110 %.
+Foreign currency risk of the net translation exposure can be hedged 25–75 %.
+Instruments used in hedging include forward contracts and plain vanilla options.
+Exotic options are forbidden.
+The hedge ratio is considered based on the current economic trends and the predicted currency prospects as well as the functionality of each currency’s hedge market.
 In extraordinary hedging market circumstances the company may deviate from the guidelines above.

 Currency amounts in cheque accounts should be kept as small as possible without disturbing payment transactions.
-The amount of currency assets may not exceed one percent of the total of the profit and loss statement.
+The amount of currency assets may not exceed one percent of the total of the balance sheet.